 As of 2011, Rogers has recorded 65 albums and sold over 190 million records.
 He remains a much sought after entertainer and was still performing for sell-out crowds across America in 2012.
 On October 2, Kenny's autobiography, Luck or Something Like It, hit store shelves.
 On October 27th, 2013, Kenny was inducted into The Country Music Hall Of Fame, along with Bobby Bare and Jack Clement.
 Kenny summed up the honor by saying "Music comes and goes.
 Records come and go.
 But, the Hall of Fame is forever, baby."

-All good things must come to and end and in September, 2015, Kenny announced that he would retire after his next world tour.
+All good things must come to and end and in September, 2015, Kenny announced that he would retire after his next world tour ended in April, 2017.
 "I've done this long enough.
 There's a fine line between being driven and being selfish, and I think I crossed that line when I was younger," Rogers said.
 "I really want to be there with my kids and my wife.
 I don't see enough of them.
 And I have some things on my bucket list."

 Over the course of a stellar career, Kenny Rogers has received three Grammys, 11 People's Choice Awards, 18 American Music Awards, 8 Academy of Country Music awards and 6 CMA awards.